CELEBRATING THE LGBTQ+ COMMUNITY – HOW TO BE A GREAT ALLY!

-Understanding the different ways that LGBTQ+ people have been portrayed throughout history is important to contextualizing the movement today.
-Learn more about the significant events that impacted the community can be a good start.
-Check out more information about the Stonewall Riots, the history of the Pride flag, the AIDS Memorial Quilt, or the quest to finally achieving marriage equality in 2015.
+To gain a better understanding of the LGBTQ+ community it’s essential to dive into its history in order to provide a context of the movement that’s gained such momentum today.
+Learning more about the significant events that impacted the community is a good place to start.
+Check out more information about the Stonewall Riots, the first pride parades beginning in the early 70’s, the inception of the Pride flag in 1978, the AIDS Memorial Quilt, or the quest to finally achieving marriage equality in 2015.
+For a great video depiction of this history, check out #ALivingHistory movement, courtesy of AARP.

 Even though there have been significant strides in the LGBTQ movement, there are still some policies that negatively impact LGBTQ+ people.
 For example, in many states there are no state laws protecting transgender people from being fired.
 The Human Rights Campaign is a reliable source to become aware of the current policy issues affecting LGBTQ+ rights.
 Also following LGBTQ+ news sources can be helpful such as the Advocate and the Huffington Post.